bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/syllabus.md

 * Go to the study groups/office hours and talk to myself and the TAs; Listen to your peers' questions and get your questions answered.
 Solve all problems that are assigned, even those that are optional.

-* If you are Math-CS double major, check out the lecture notes or a textbook for proofs.
-Many correctness justifications rely on induction, so if you've seen that, use this opportunity to come up with those proofs (we'll skipped them in class)
+* If you are Math-CS double major, you probably wish the class was more rigorous.
+Check out the lecture notes or a textbook for proofs.
+Many correctness justifications rely on induction, so if you've seen that, use this opportunity to come up with those proofs yourself (we'll skip them in class)

 * Don't be harsh on yourself if you are not doing as well as you expected.
 It takes time to learn, and often we learn (more) from mistakes!